greenelab/deep-review/all-sections.md

-As deep learning models that directly output (molecular) graphs remain under-explored, generative neural networks for drug design typically represent chemicals with the simplified molecular-input line-entry system (SMILES), a standard way string-based representation with characters that represent atoms, bonds, and rings [@8LWFFeYg].
+As deep learning models that directly output (molecular) graphs remain under-explored, generative neural networks for drug design typically represent chemicals with the simplified molecular-input line-entry system (SMILES), a standard string-based representation with characters that represent atoms, bonds, and rings [@8LWFFeYg].
 This allows treating molecules as sequences and leveraging recent progress in recurrent neural networks.
 Gómez-Bombarelli et al. designed a SMILES-to-SMILES autoencoder to learn a